-(AMAWI) was a citizen of Jordan as well as a citizen of the United States, residing, until August 2005, in Toledo, Ohio.
+1. At all times material to this Indictment, MOHAMMAD ZAKI AMAWI (AMAWI) was a citizen of Jordan as well as a citizen of the United States, residing, until August 2005, in Toledo, Ohio.
 AMAWI traveled to Jordan in October 2003, and returned to the United States in March 2004.
-While in Jordan, AMAWI unsuccessfully attempted to enter into Iraq to
+While in Jordan, AMAWI unsuccessfully attempted to enter into Iraq to wage violent jihad, or "holy war," against the United States and coalition forces.
+AMAWI returned to Jordan in August 2005.

-- 2. At all times material to this Indictment, MARWAN OTHMAN EL-HINDI (EL-HINDI) was a naturalized United States citizen born in Amman, Jordan, and residing in Toledo, Ohio. - 3.
+- At all times material to this Indictment, MARWAN OTHMAN EL-HINDI (EL-HINDI) was a naturalized United States citizen born in Amman, Jordan, and residing in Toledo, Ohio - 3.
 At all times material to this Indictment, WASSIM I. MAZLOUM (MAZLOUM) was a United States person, (i.e., legal permanent resident), who entered the United States in 2000 from Lebanon.
 MAZLOUM resided in Toledo, Ohio, with his brother, and operated a car business there. - 4.
-At all times material to this Indictment, ZUBAIR A. AHMED (ZUBAIR) was a United States citizen, residing in Chicago, Illinois, his birthplace. - 5.
-At all times material to this indictment, KHALEEL AHMED (KHALEEL) was a United States citizen, residing in Chicago, Illinois, and was ZUBAIR's cousin. - 6.
+At all times material to this Indictment, ZUBAIR A. AHMED (ZUBAIR) was a United States citizen, residing in Chicago, Illinois, his birthplace. - At all times material to this indictment, KHALEEL AHMED (KHALEEL) was a United States citizen, residing in Chicago, Illinois, and was ZUBAIR's cousin. - 6.
 At all times material to this Indictment, "the Trainer" was a United States citizen, not named as a conspirator herein, whose identity is known to the Grand Jury.
 The Trainer has a U.S. military background and, in 2002, was solicited by EL-HINDI to assist in providing security and bodyguard training.